Recreating a childhood breakfast favorite!

 And believe it or not, it’s actually so incredibly simple to do, even on the busiest weekday mornings!

 If you want an easy meal prep version, try these Maple Brown Sugar Overnight Oats.
-These Blueberry Overnight Oats and Peach Overnight Oats are also delicious!
+I also love my Blueberry Overnight Oats, Peach Overnight Oats, Pumpkin Overnight Oats, and Apple Cinnamon Overnight Oats for switching things up throughout the week.

 Ingredients and Substitutions